aaditya1820/TodoApp/README.md

 # TodoApp
-Maintains your daily todo list !!!
+MERN + React Js + MongoDb + TailwindCSS
+App to handle and maintain your daily todos